fallahn/sfml-tmxloader/README.md

 You should use these whenever you are trying to draw with SFML based on the physics output, or set box2D parameters in SFML world values.

+Debugging output can be enabled with one of the following preprocessor directives:

+    #define LOG_OUTPUT_CONSOLE

+all output is directed to the console window

+    #define LOG_OUTPUT_FILE

+all output is written to a file named output.log in the executable directory

+    #define OUT_OUTPUT_ALL

+log output is directed to both the console and output.log

+Logging is diabled by default.
+The level of log information can be set with
+    Logger::SetLogLevel()
+by providing a bitmask for the level required.
+For instance to only log warnings and errors use:
+    Logger::SetLogLevel(Logger::Warning | Logger::Error);

 For more detailed examples see the source in the examples folder, and the wiki on github: